sminrana/ExoSimplify/README.md

 ### Installation

-1. Add it in your root build.gradle at the end of repositories:
+1. Add it in your root build.gradle (Project) at the end of repositories: